ibexa/documentation-developer/docs/personalization/enable_personalization.md

 ### Image variations

-Displaying image variations is not supported out of the box.
+Displaying image variations isn't supported out of the box.

 You can work around this limitation by creating a template (based on [recommendations.html.twig](https://github.com/ibexa/personalization-client/blob/main/src/bundle/Resources/views/recommendations.html.twig)).